Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * perhaps 5 bar parallel scara, polar, serial scara, colinear tripteron

 Stewart-Gough is postponed.
 It has a lot of degrees of freedom and is complex to solve.

+# Paden-Kahan subproblems

+Inverse kinematics can be divided into sub-calculations to solve the equations fully mathetically with all alternatives.
+This is called Paden-Kahan subproblems (about 4) or canonical inverse kinematics.
+Following additional subproblems will be added to the original set, e. g. those of Pardos-Gotor.

+The result is faster than the iterative process usually used and all alternative joint angles are provided.
+Knowing all alternatives allow to choose the best trajectory solution.

+To allow Paden-Kahan, the mechanical configuration can support and ease the application of the subproblems.
+The following constructions will ease it:
+* consecutive axes crossing at one point, e. g. spheric axes and rotation or translation (PK2, PG2)
+* rotations or translations to a given distance (PK3, PG1, PG3)
+* half of the screw definition is a point on the axis.
+This point can be choosen such that different axes share one point
+* axes being parallel to each other (PG4)
+* rotation about a single axis (PK1)

+PK1... are Paden-Kahan subproblems, PG1...
+Pardos-Gotor, more to come.

 # Literature about screw theory